Subshifts and colorings on ascending HNN-extensions of finitely generated abelian groups: Graph-coloring subshifts

 The previous proposition tells us that for $n\ge 5$ the subshift $\mathcal{C}_n$ has a strong mixing property.
 On the other side, we can see that $\mathcal{C}_2$ has no type of mixing behavior: this $\BS$-subshift is either empty if $N$ is even, or if $N$ is odd then there is no way to assign the same color to two elements of the group $g,h\in \BS$ such that $g^{-1}h\in \left\{a^{2m+1}\mid m\in \mathbb{Z} \right\}$, which forbids the gluing of patterns at arbitrarily large distances.
 This contrast between $\mathcal{C}_2$ and $\mathcal{C}_n$ for $n\ge 5$ raises the question of what kind of mixing behaviors does $\mathcal{C}_3$ and $\mathcal{C}_4$ have.
 To study this we will use a similar approach as that of \cite{alon2019mixing}, by introducing the concept of a frozen coloring. \begin{definition} Let $n\ge 3$.
 A configuration $x\in \mathcal{C}_n$ is called a \textit{frozen coloring} if for every $y\in \mathcal{C}_n$ such that there exists a non-empty finite subset $F\subseteq \BS$ with $x|_{F^c}=y|_{F^c}$, then $x= y$.
 That is, no coloring of $\BS$ other than $x$ can coincide with it outside of a finite set. \end{definition}

 Frozen colorings are configurations in which the neighboring vertices of every finite subset of the Cayley graph determine unequivocally how this subset must be colored, in order to obtain a proper coloring.
-This behavior is the reason frozen colorings are closely related to the (lack of) mixing properties of the GCS, as the next proposition shows. \begin{proposition} If $\mathcal{C}_n$ has a frozen coloring, then it is not strongly irreducible. \end{proposition} \begin{proof}
+This behavior is the reason frozen colorings are closely related to the (lack of) mixing properties of the GCS, as remarked in Theorem 4.4 of \cite{alon2019mixing} for $\mathbb{Z}^d$.
+In the following proposition we state and prove the precise result in our context. \begin{proposition} If $\mathcal{C}_n$ has a frozen coloring and $|\mathcal{C}_n|\ge 2$, then it is not strongly irreducible. \end{proposition} \begin{proof}

 Looking for a contradiction, suppose that $\mathcal{C}_n$ is strongly irreducible and $x\in \mathcal{C}_n$ is a frozen coloring.